Navid200/xDrip/docs/Download-xDrip.md

 ![](./images/apk.png)

 Download the file with .apk at the end.
 If there are multiple files with .apk at the end, download the one without [`variant`](./Variants.md) included in the name.
+The file will be downloaded to the "Download" folder on your phone.
 <br/>

 ---